Skip to content

 • Look up property information and records on a research map or view existing service requests to prevent duplicates;

-• Apply for a permit or inspection;
+• Apply for a permit or inspection; make payments; and find information.

 • How staff complete each step in the permit issuance process digitally.